 What are the best bass fishing reels? | What reels to use for bass fishing?

 The best type of bass fishing reels are based on a variety of factors such as technique, experience, and personal preference.
 There are many kinds of fishing reels that are used in many different ways and each type of reel has its pros and cons.
-If you are crankbait, or jig fishing you want to use a stout heavy-duty baitcasting rod.
+If you are fishing a crankbait, or jig fishing you want to use a stout heavy-duty baitcasting rod.
 However, if you are fishing a drop shot rig, or weightless Senko you’ll want to use a spinning reel.
 Again, it really depends on the application.

 To make it easy on you we’re giving you the complete breakdown of what reels to use for bass fishing.
 We’re also giving you the Ultimate Bass Fishing Reel Reference guide for you to utilize for a quick reference.